merclangrat/merclangrat.github.io/README.md

 Please contact me in **Russian**, **English**, or **Ukrainian**.

 **I do not speak German — and I do not plan to.**
 Sure, I can read German messages using translation tools and reply in English, but please don’t.
-It makes me nervous and uncomfortable, and honestly, it kills good communication before it even starts.
+It makes me nervous and uncomfortable.
 So, if you want to talk to me, please write in English.